creatobg/board/README.md

 Creato Pinboard
 ===============

-> A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
+> A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources.

 ## Table of Contents